lop-Louis/northbook/docs/start-here/ui.md

 change_type: minor
 status: live
 audience: Designers and engineers building shared UI
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Lock in the visual system so product surfaces feel unified
-primary_action: Apply these tokens and specs before shipping UI work
+primary_action: Use these tokens and specs whenever you ship UI work.
 ---

 # UI Baseline

+<a href="#layout-rules" data-primary-action>Use these tokens and specs whenever you ship UI work.</a>

 What: Canonical specs for spacing, typography, and states across product surfaces.
 Why: Prevents drift between teams and keeps polished UI without pixel-policing.